Amtrak National Facts

 - Amtrak carried more riders between New York City and Boston than all of the airlines combined.

-- Springfield Line: A 60.5-mile track segment from New Haven, CT, to Springfield, MA.
+- Springfield Line: A 60.5-mile segment of track between New Haven, CT, and Springfield, MA.

-- Keystone Corridor: The 104.2 miles of up to 110 mph (177 kph) track in Pennsylvania between Philadelphia and Harrisburg.
+- Harrisburg Line (also known as the Keystone Corridor): A 104.2-mile segment of up to 110 mph (177 kph) track between Philadelphia and Harrisburg, PA.

-- Amtrak owns three heavy maintenance facilities in Wilmington and Bear, DE, and Beech Grove, IN, as well as other maintenance facilities in Washington, DC; New York City and Rensselaer, NY; Boston; Hialeah, FL; Chicago; New Orleans; Los Angeles and Oakland; and Seattle.
+- Amtrak owns three heavy maintenance facilities in Wilmington and Bear, DE, and Beech Grove, IN.
+Other major maintenance facilities are located in Washington, DC; New York City and Rensselaer, NY; Boston; Hialeah, FL; Chicago; New Orleans; Los Angeles and Oakland, CA; and Seattle.

 - Amtrak is the only railroad in North America to maintain right-of-way for service at speeds in excess of 125 mph (201 kph), and its engineering forces maintain more than 350 route-miles of track for 100+ mph (160+ kph) service.

-- The company’s growth over the past ten years, especially on intercity corridors between 100-500 miles, hints at the tremendous opportunity of developing a robust, nationwide passenger rail system focused on city pairs.
+- The company’s growth over the past 10 years, especially on intercity corridors between 100-500 miles, indicates the tremendous opportunity of developing a robust, nationwide passenger rail system focused on city pairs.

 Northeast Corridor Services

-- 17.6 million trips were made by Amtrak passengers on the NEC in FY 2015.
-This included all Amtrak trains that traveled over some portion of the NEC spine (Washington-New York-Boston) and connecting corridors to Harrisburg, PA, Springfield, MA, Albany, NY and Richmond, VA.
+- Eighteen million trips were made by Amtrak customers on the NEC in FY 2017.
+This included all Amtrak trains that traveled over some portion of the NEC spine (Washington-New-York-Boston) and connecting corridors to Harrisburg, PA, Springfield, MA, Albany, NY, and Richmond, VA.